agustinbarriosuptp/Group-A1-Final-Project/README.md

 # Robotics Project
+## Members:
+- Rafael Acosta F11203101
+- Agustin Barrios F11203103
+- Elías Gómez F11203109
+- Iván Portilla F11203117
+---

-Welcome to the **[Project Name]**!
+Welcome to the **Introduction To Robotics FINAL PROJECT**!
 This repository includes two main robotics projects: a custom-built **Robotic Arm** and a project using the **EPSON robot** for lab tasks.
 Both projects integrate electrical, programming, and mechanical engineering.

 ---